docker/docs/content/manuals/desktop/features/dev-environments/dev-cli.md

 description: Set up a dev Environments
 keywords: Dev Environments, share, docker dev, Docker Desktop
 title: Use the docker dev CLI plugin
+aliases:
+- /desktop/dev-environments/dev-cli/
 ---

 {{< include "dev-envs-changing.md" >}}

 Use the new `docker dev` CLI plugin to get the full Dev Environments experience from the terminal in addition to the Dashboard.

-It is available with [Docker Desktop 4.13.0 and later](../release-notes.md).
+It is available with [Docker Desktop 4.13.0 and later](/manuals/desktop/release-notes.md).

 ### Usage